makalin/MediForge-Fund/README.md

 npm run dev
 ```

-Visit `[http://localhost:3000](http://localhost:3000)` in your browser to view and interact with the marketplace.
+Visit `[http://localhost:3000](http://localhost:3000)` in your browser to view and interact with the MediForge Fund platform.
 If Devnet is running, your test wallets will already be funded and connected for testing.

 ## Customization

-To customize this app for your fundraiser, edit the files `front-end/src/constants/campaign.ts` and `front-end/public/campaign-details.md`.
+To customize this app for your medical device fundraising campaign, edit the files `front-end/src/constants/campaign.ts` and `front-end/public/campaign-details.md`.
 Add images for the carousel to the `front-end/public/campaign` folder.

 The given Devnet deployment plan (found in `clarity/deployments/default.devnet-plan.yaml`) includes steps to initialize the campaign with a given funding goal.
 You can customize this plan as desired.